ENOFLAG/writeups/faustctf2019/posthorn.md

 ```

 Its primary use is to render PDFs.
-Of course, the interface in the browser was PDFs and embedded forms <3, such as [this](index.pdf):
+Of course, the interface in the browser was PDFs and embedded forms <3, such as [this](index.pdf).

 Due to recent PS-Based CVEs, we found a pretty good introduction here:
 https://www.fortinet.com/blog/threat-research/debugging-postscript-with-ghostscript.html